truecharts/website/docs/manual/FAQ.md

 ## Why I can't use host path on both my apps and sharing services?

-TrueNAS Scale includes a safety check that makes sure apps and sharing services (SMB, NFS, etc) do not use the same data.
+TrueNAS Scale Bluefin (22.12) includes a safety check that makes sure apps and sharing services (SMB, NFS, etc) do not use the same data.
 This is done to avoid permissions issues, as there are a lot of apps that change permissions without giving the user a warning, or just plain do not work with ACL's.

 This option is `opt out` and can be found in `Apps` -> `Settings` -> `Advanced Settings` -> `Enable Host Path Safety Checks`

+As of part of the SCALE Cobia (23.10) release, iX has removed host path validation.

 ## What are my options regarding Host Path Safety Checks and support?

+As of part of the SCALE Cobia (23.10) release, iX has removed host path validation.

 - Option 1.